alexfernandez/alexfernandez.github.io/2016/the-amazing-mind.md

 We now turn to another crucial element of how the mind works: words.
+At least the rational mind uses them: there is little evidence that animals can use words, except perhaps some parrots, and then only in a limited capacity.

 The definition of a word is not an exact process.
-If we asked a thousand people to define the term "dog", each person will probably give a different definition.
+If we asked a thousand people to define the term “dog”, each person will probably give a different definition.

-It is interesting to note that illiterate people, like children, do not possess the concept of "definition".
+It is interesting to note that illiterate people, like children, do not possess the concept of “definition”.
 They just explain what a word means by analogy, metaphora or euphemism:

-"A dog is an animal",
+* “A dog is an animal”,
-"A dog has sharp teeth",
+* “A dog has sharp teeth”,
-"A dog is a man's best friend".
+* “A dog is a man's best friend”.

 It is very hard to make them attempt a definition which aims to be complete and unambiguous.

 So, what is a complete definition of a word?
-In the case of "dog" it is a kind of animal, so to provide a thorough definition a full description might be required: anatomy, phisiology, evolution, history.
+In the case of “dog” it is a kind of animal, so to provide a thorough definition a full description might be required: anatomy, phisiology, evolution, history.
 The process becomes more and more ridiculous